ButinVladimir/cyberiada/ROADMAP.md

 Faction specific equipment, boosters and blueprints can be achieved by doing certain missions or by participating in turf war.

-Player can control faction HQ by performing certain missions, allowing manual district capture and moving money from their accounts.
+Player can control faction HQ by performing certain missions, allowing moving money from their accounts.

+Faction district type is locked.

 ## Turf war

 Turf war allows factions capture districts depending on faction power level.
 Depending on what has been captured, faction will receive different bonuses:

-- Capturing weapon shops, pharmacies and hospitals unlock faction specific items in these facilities
+- Capturing arms shops, pharmacies and hospitals unlock faction specific items in these facilities
 - Capturing training facilities will give substantial discount for faction members
 - Capturing opposing faction HQ will prevent it from capturing additional districts
 - Capturing player HQ will prevent player crew from operating in different districts

-Capturing districts allows crew to perform faction-specific activities here.
+Capturing districts allows crew to perform activities here.

 Requirements to capture will increase with each owned distict.
 Player can assist their selected faction by increase it's power level or decrease power levels of it's opponents by performing certain orders.

-If district is controlled by faction that is opposing to player, player cannot use this district and it's facility.
+If district is not controlled by faction that player choosed, player cannot use this district and it's facility.
+Player can perform action in district with player HQ no matter who captured it.

 By default, turf war is disabled and can be enabled by finishing specific city.
 Initially, all districts with factions HQs are belong to their factions, other districts are neutral.